kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 and make progress.
 -->

 - Take a specific label into consideration as default.
-In other words, create a well-know label to identify the Pod group.
+In other words, create a well-known label to identify the Pod group.

 ## Proposal